ajmal017/Covalyzer/README.md

  - when the position was invoked
  - would be nice to have one MAIN-Timeline where all "milestones" are put on, maybe along with the foreseeable profit during that time

-3) Monitor the Portfolio open positions
+3) Monitor positions currently open
  - Separate accumulated profits from your calls from a potential decrease of stockprices.
-SHOW THE PROFITS (past/current/future) !!!
+SHOW PROFITS (past/current/future) !!!
  - Visualize the big advantage of trading covered call vs. stock trading whereever possible.
  - WARN if a stockprice drops too fast
    But do NOT warn if the entire market drops with this speed, as this will recover sooner or later.